 Do you have to mention a specific contract number?
-Nothing in the CDA requires the claim to identify any contract by number, only that the claim relates to a contract.
+Nothing in the CDA rules requires the claim to identify any contract by number, only that the claim relates to a contract.
 However, the ASBCA cases always suggest that when you submit a government contract claim, you should make all efforts to address the specific number of the contract.

 - This avoids confusion with the ASBCA rules.

 - You can waste thousands of dollars litigating this issue.